kaltura/developer-platform-docs/documentation/player-portal/web/getting-started-web.md

 ## Creating a TV Studio Player

 Kaltura Video Players are created and managed in the KMC [Studio](https://kmc.kaltura.com/index.php/kmcng/studio/v3), which is the second tab in the header.
-You'll find options for the Universal Studio, for legacy support, and the TV Platform Studio - which is colloquially referred to as Player V7.
+You'll find options for the Universal Studio, for legacy support, and the TV Platform Studio - which is colloquially referred to as Player V7.  *If you don't see the TV Studio tab, contact your account manager.*

-> The TV Studio Player is not enabled by default, so if you don't see it, contact support to have it enabled.

 Once in the studio, you will find all your available players from both categories.
 The steps below will walk you through creating and embedding a TV Studio Player, which is focused on speed and performance.